dmbarbour/wikilon/docs/Performance.md

 Caching an 'ongoing' computation with a PVar could be implicit for computations that fail to complete within the quota, enabling background computations or allowing users to poke at a computation until it finishes (202 Accepted).
 If lazy computations are supported, it is similarly feasible to place those in a PVar if not computed before we cache.

-## ABCD-like Accelerators

-I can feasibly gain a lot of performance by recognizing subprograms and replacing them with pre-compiled, optimized implementations (and dedicated opcodes).
-With the right accelerators, it is feasible to have high-performance interpretation.

-The difficulty is finding and developing "the right accelerators".
-My intuition is that these will include:

-* vectors, matrices, collections-oriented processing
-* mutable vectors via the 'affine' type
-* floating point models and operations
-* supporting heterogeneous computation (GPGPU, FPGA).

-Vectors could be a highly optimized 'view' for lists.
-For floating point operations, we will need to *model* the floating point numbers and operations, likely with their many flaws and foibles, such that we can replace the model with hardware floating point numbers.
-Floating point support is essential if we want to effectively leverage GPGPUs.
-Effective support for GPGPU computing could greatly improve the utility of ABC, e.g. enabling scientific computation.

-Accelerators are wasted in cases where a simple compilation could do the job.
-Accelerators are best used in cases that JITs alone would have difficulty recognizing or optimizing, especially cases that imply use of specialized datatypes.
-Applying accelerators before compilation should allow a simple compiler to do a better job.

-*Aside:* It might be useful to indicate accelerators via annotations, such that we don't need to search for them arbitrarily.
-But it might not matter too much, unless accelerators look too similar.

 ## Compilation

 Awelon Bytecode is designed assuming compilation.
 Without it, ABC has no chance of competing with more machine-oriented bytecodes like CLR or JVM.
 The amount of allocation performed by an ABC evaluation is significant.
 Compiling helps in case of loopy and mathy code: the Z-combinator becomes a simple jump, internal data plumbing can be shifted to register allocations, computations can be optimized.